himank670429/sql-api/README.md

 # SQL API
-This **API** lets you extract table data from **SQL databse** into **json/csv** files to be used as DataFrame with **pandas** for **Data Analysis**.

-This **API** also lets you lets you Extract the Table data to be directly used up in into you code that is no external files.

-You need `mysql.connector` in order to use this api
+This **API** lets you get get the data from your local MySQL database in the form of either **CSV** or **JSON** or a **Python Dictionary**.

 ---

 ### Installation of for SQL API
-* you need to install Python/MySql connector in you mysql database.
+* You need to install Python/MySql connector in you mysql database.

-* once that is done, run this command in your terminal.
+* Once that is done, run this command in your terminal.
     ```zsh
     pip install mysql.connector
     ```
-* now download this api by cloning this repository to your local machine by typing the following command in you terminal
+* Now download this api by cloning this repository to your local machine by typing the following command in you terminal
     ```zsh
     git clone https://github.com/himank670429/sql-api.git
     ```